Urethral syndrome; NGU; Non-gonococcal urethritis

 Women with urethritis are at risk for the following:

-Call your health care provider if you have symptoms of urethritis.
+Contact your provider if you have symptoms of urethritis.

 Things you can do to help avoid urethritis include: